Paulin-Dev/ObjectDetection/README.md

 ```

 ### Retriever
-This assumes you are using [Label Studio](https://labelstud.io/) for labelling and that you have already imported and labelled your images.
+This assumes you are using [Label Studio](https://labelstud.io/) for labelling and that you have already uploaded and labelled your images.

 On **Label Studio**, in your project, you can find the *`PROJECT_ID`* in your browser URL.
 The *`ACCESS_TOKEN`* is visible in the "Account & Settings" tab (top right corner).